Latest News Release -

 Cautionary Note Regarding Forward-Looking Statements

 This news release may contain forward-looking statements and forward-looking information (together, “forward-looking statements&) within the meaning of applicable securities laws and the United States Private Securities Litigation Reform Act of 1995.
-All statements, other than statements of historical facts, are forward-looking statements.
-Generally, forward-looking statements can be identified by the use of terminology such as “plans&, “expects&, “will,& “estimates&, “intends&, “anticipates&, “believes& or variations of such words, or statements that certain actions, events or results “may&, “could&, “would&, “will,& “might&, “occur& or “be achieved&.
+All statements, other than statements of historical facts, are forward-looking statements, including those concerning the completion of funding from the Government of Canada and Invest Ontario.
+Generally, forward-looking statements can be identified by the use of terminology such as “plans&, “expects&, “estimates&, “intends&, “anticipates&, “believes& or variations of such words, or statements that certain actions, events or results “may&, “could&, “would&, “might&, “occur& or “be achieved&.
 Forward-looking statements are based on certain assumptions, and involve risks, uncertainties and other factors that could cause actual results, performance, and opportunities to differ materially from those implied by such forward-looking statements.
 Among the bases for assumptions with respect to the potential for additional government funding are discussions and indications of support from government actors based on certain milestones being achieved.
-Factors that could cause actual results to differ materially from these forward-looking statements are set forth in the management discussion and analysis and other disclosures of risk factors for Electra Battery Materials Corporation, filed on SEDAR+ at www.sedarplus.com and on EDGAR at www.sec.gov.
-Other factors that could lead actual results to differ materially include failure to obtain required approvals or satisfy closing conditions, changes in government policy or funding commitments, delays in construction or commissioning of the refinery, inability to complete the Offering or the Restructuring on the proposed terms and general economic, market, and geopolitical conditions.
+Factors that could cause actual results to differ materially from these forward-looking statements are set forth in the management discussion and analysis and other disclosures of risk factors for Electra Battery Materials Corporation, filed on SEDAR+ at www.sedarplus.com and with on EDGAR at www.sec.gov.
+Other factors that could cause actual results to differ materially include changes with respect to government or investor expectations or actions as compared to communicated intentions, and general macroeconomic and other trends that can affect levels of government or private investment.
 Although the Company believes that the information and assumptions used in preparing the forward-looking statements are reasonable, undue reliance should not be placed on these statements, which only apply as of the date of this news release, and no assurance can be given that such events will occur in the disclosed times frames or at all.
 Except where required by applicable law, the Company disclaims any intention or obligation to update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.

 Primary Logo